Ahlzen/MIDI-arpeggiator-1.1-electronics/README.md

 ## TODO

 * Pull in KiCAD-RP-Pico and Eurocad libraries as submodules.
+[Done]
 * Ensure all components values on schematic + PCB silkscreen [Done]
 * Include proper BOM and build notes
 * Add photos of assembled PCB